MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 The mapping mode defines the unit of measure used to convert logical units to device units; it also defines the orientation of the device's x- and y-axes.
 GDI uses the mapping mode to convert logical coordinates into the appropriate device coordinates.
 The `MM_TEXT` mode allows applications to work in device pixels, where 1 unit is equal to 1 pixel.
 The physical size of a pixel varies from device to device.

 The `MM_HIENGLISH`, `MM_HIMETRIC`, `MM_LOENGLISH`, `MM_LOMETRIC`, and `MM_TWIPS` modes are useful for applications that must draw in physically meaningful units (such as inches or millimeters).
-The `MM_ISOTROPIC` mode ensures a 1:1 aspect ratio, which is useful when it is important to preserve the exact shape of an image.
+The `MM_ISOTROPIC` mode ensures a 1:1 aspect ratio, which is useful when it's important to preserve the exact shape of an image.
 The `MM_ANISOTROPIC` mode allows the x- and y-coordinates to be adjusted independently.

 > [!NOTE]
 > If you call [`SetLayout`](#setlayout) to change the DC (device context) to right-to-left layout, `SetLayout` automatically changes the mapping mode to `MM_ISOTROPIC`.